darshanDevrai/brahmandDB-docs/src/content/docs/introduction/query.md

 1. **Parse & Anchor Selection**
    - Identify an “anchor” node to start traversal.
-   - Current heuristic: pick the node with the most `WHERE` predicates; if tied, choose the node with more properties referenced in `RETURN`.
+   - Current heuristic: pick the node with the most `WHERE` predicates.
    - (Future: cost-based optimization.)

 2. **Traversal Planning**